litsol/efficient_spiking_networks/README.md

 The first time you run a simulation the software will download the GSC dataset into the directory you specify as **dataroot** in the configuration file read by the software.
-This **dataroot** directory must exist for the dowload to succeed.
+This **dataroot** directory must exist for the download to succeed.
 Consider the default configuration file src/GSC/config-v1-cuda.toml.
 The **dataroot** parameter is assigned a relative path in the same directory named 'google.'
 Either create this directory or create a symbolic link to an